Criticism of capitalism: Socialism

-Excessive disparities in income distribution lead to social instability and require costly corrective measures in the form of redistributive taxation.
-This incurs heavy administrative costs while weakening the incentive to work, inviting dishonesty and increasing the likelihood of tax evasion (the corrective measures) while reducing the overall efficiency of the market economy.
-These corrective policies limit the market's incentive system by providing things such as minimum wages, unemployment insurance, taxing profits and reducing the reserve army of labor, resulting in reduced incentives for capitalists to invest in more production.
-In essence, social welfare policies cripple capitalism's incentive system and are thus unsustainable in the long-run.
+Excessive disparities in income distribution lead to social instability and require costly corrective measures, such as redistributive taxation.
+This incurs high administrative costs, weakens the incentive to work, invites dishonesty, and increases the likelihood of tax evasion (the corrective measures), while reducing the overall efficiency of the market economy.
+These corrective policies limit the market's incentive system by providing things such as minimum wages, unemployment insurance, taxing profits, and reducing the reserve army of labor, resulting in reduced incentives for capitalists to invest in more production.
+In essence, social welfare policies cripple capitalism's incentive system and are thus unsustainable in the long run.

 Marxists argue that the establishment of a socialist mode of production is the only way to overcome these deficiencies.
-Socialists and specifically Marxian socialists, argue that the inherent conflict of interests between the working class and capital prevent optimal use of available human resources and leads to contradictory interest groups (labor and business) striving to influence the state to intervene in the economy at the expense of overall economic efficiency.
+Socialists, and specifically Marxian socialists, argue that the inherent conflict of interests between the working class and capital prevents the optimal use of available human resources and leads to contradictory interest groups (labor and business) striving to influence the state to intervene in the economy at the expense of overall economic efficiency.

 Early socialists (utopian socialists and Ricardian socialists) criticized capitalism for concentrating power and wealth within a small segment of society who do not utilize available technology and resources to their maximum potential in the interests of the public.

 Albert Einstein advocated for a socialist planned economy with his 1949 article "Why Socialism?"

 In the May 1949 issue of the Monthly Review titled "Why Socialism?", Albert Einstein wrote:

 I am convinced there is only one way to eliminate (the) grave evils (of capitalism), namely through the establishment of a socialist economy, accompanied by an educational system which would be oriented toward social goals.
 In such an economy, the means of production are owned by society itself and are utilized in a planned fashion.
 A planned economy, which adjusts production to the needs of the community, would distribute the work to be done among all those able to work and would guarantee a livelihood to every man, woman, and child.
 The education of the individual, in addition to promoting his own innate abilities, would attempt to develop in him a sense of responsibility for his fellow-men in place of the glorification of power and success in our present society.